h2oai/haic-telemetry-export/README.md

 ### Prerequisites

+- HAIC cluster should have a `postgres` telemetry database
 - Make sure you have following installed
     - kubectl
 - Make sure you have access to the cluster and you have updated the `kubeconfig` file accordingly.